 I don’t need a lawyer, I can fight it better alone

-The first thing to do when receiving an Unlawful Detainer is hire an attorney.
-You have a limited amount of time to respond in writing to an unlawful detainer and if you don’t respond, the landlord can receive a default judgement against you and force you to immediately vacate.
-These forms can be confusing and sometime misleading.
+The first thing to do when receiving an Unlawful Detainer is to hire an attorney.
+You have a limited amount of time to respond in writing to an unlawful detainer and if you don’t respond, the landlord can receive a default judgment against you and force you to immediately vacate.
+These forms can be confusing and sometimes misleading.
 If you cannot afford an attorney, there are various tenant organizations, tenant-landlord programs, housing clinics, legal aid organizations, or private attorneys who offer free advice.
 Even if you are at fault, it is best to consult an attorney and receive help through the process.
-Legal council will need copies of the following:
+Legal counsel will need copies of the following:

 - Copy of your lease agreement

 - Written notice that you were provided prior to unlawful detainer